tyzbit/numerifides/README.md

 5. Pay to that P2WSH on the Bitcoin network.
 6. Broadcast command, P, and the txid+outnum of the UTXO that pays to the P2WSH above, to the Numerifides network after some number of blocks

-(Numerifides transactions such as this SHOULD also enable Replace-by-fee (RBF) on the funding transaction for reasons outlined below.)

-The "command" is a name->data mapping that also includes a second extra portion for a nonce.
+The "command" is a name->data mapping that also includes an additional area for a nonce.

 Example: "google.com:127.0.0.1:nonce=11111111111111111"

-The nonce is incremented and many transactions are produced and signed until the resulting TXID meets a minimum proof of work acceptable to the user.
+The nonce is incremented and many transactions are produced and signed until the resulting TXID meets a minimum proof of work acceptable to the user, which is broadcast.
 Since Proof of Work and Proof of Hodling are BOTH used to determine the level of TRUST, a user registering a popular or contentious name should probably lock up significant funds and ALSO "mine" their name out of the reach of anyone else.